SalesConnection/Caction-Support/docs/Request_Signature_Company_Stamp.md

 Version 1.0<br>
 Created: 28 June 2024<br>
 Updated: 28 June 2024<br>
-## How to Sign and Upload Company Stamp into Digital Form？
+## How to Sign and Upload a Company Stamp into a Digital Form?

 1. Navigate to the Digital Form to be signed.